3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 The five-number summary provides a concise overview of a dataset’s distribution by reporting the sample quartiles, together with the data’s minimum and maximum.
 This summary gives a comprehensive picture of the center (\(Q_2\)), spread (\(Q_1\) and \(Q_3\)), and extremes (min and max) of the data.

-See the first code block of the previous example for an instance of a five-number summary.
+See the first code block of Example 💡: Computing the Sample Quartiles for an instance of a five-number summary.

 3.4.4.
 Identifying Explicit Points with Fences

-One important application of the IQR is to identify potential outliers or “explicit points” in the data.
-We use what’s called the IQR fules to establish “fences” beyond which observations are flagged for further inspection.
+One important application of the IQR is to identify potential outliers or explicit points in the data.
+We use what’s called the IQR rules to establish “fences” beyond which observations are flagged for further inspection.

 For the number of months to promotion data, identify the inner and outer fences, and identify any mild and extreme explicit points.